Co-stimulation: Co-stimulation in different T cell types

 CD28 is important practically for all T cell types, but some other co-stimulatory molecules are expressed in some cell types more than in others.

 CD2 was shown to prime naive T cells (TN) even without CD28 or TCR.
-Also, CD27 is a receptor constituively expressed on TN (its expression is downregulated upon TCR stimulation) and enhances T cell proliferation.
+Also, CD27 is a receptor constitutively expressed on TN (its expression is downregulated upon TCR stimulation) and enhances T cell proliferation.

 The differentiation of T helper cells (TH) into different subsets also partially depends on their co-stimulatory molecules.
 TIM1, TIM4, ICOS, CD3 or DR3 and several molecules from the SLAM family were shown to induce polarization towards TH2.
 In contrast, CD27 and HVEM promote TH1 polarization.
 OX40 and ICOS expression was linked to T folicular helper (TFH) differentiation and maintenance.
 Regulatory T cells (TREG) need CD28 signal for their generation and ICOS signal for their peripheral maintenance and survival.
 In contrast, HVEM, GITR and CD30 are suppressing their activity.

 Effector T cells are mainly regulated by TNFRSF molecules, such as 41-BB, CD27, OX40, DR3 or GITR, which enhance their proliferation and survival.

 Memory T cells TM were also shown to necessitate co-stimulatory signals.
 Apart from CD28; ICOS, 41-BB, OX40, TIM3, CD30, BTLA or CD27 were also shown to play role in the proper formation and later signaling of TM.